Types of grass seed to plant in your garden

 How to plant grass seed?
 Preparing the ground

 The process of ground preparation before planting grass seed consists of several steps.
-It’s very important for growth of the grass.
-The first what you need to do is tidying the site.
+It’s very important for the growth process of the grass.
+Firstly, you need to tidy the site.
 You should gather the scraps and rubbish left on it and do the weeding.
 All those factor might affect the acidity of the soil and influence the grass seed growth.

 If the site is not cleaned up thoroughly, it might result in poor growth of the grass; it might grow yellow or dry.

-Another step in the process of soil preparation is breaking the ground and testing its acidity.
+Breaking the ground and testing its acidity is another step in the process of soil preparation.
 It’s a good indicator for which type of grass seed you should choose for a particular type of soil.
 For the best results, the soil should be fertile, airy, and it should have moderate humidity.

 Make sure to fertilize the soil for a week before planting the grass seed.
 To do this, use a starter or a universal fertilizer.
 You can purchase both at a garden center.
 Mix it with the soil according to the manufacturer’s instructions.